yuliah900/text-preprocessing-avatar-2022-/README.md

-**Twitter Sentiment Analysis: Avatar: The Last Airbender** Academic Project | Data Scraping & Text Preprocessing
+**Twitter Data Scraping & Text Preprocessing: Avatar The Last Airbender** Academic Project | Data Mining & Natural Language Processing

 📌 Project Overview
-This project analyzes public sentiment and audience reception of Avatar: The Last Airbender by leveraging real-time social media discourse.
-I performed Web Scraping on Twitter to collect user opinions and implemented a specialized Text Preprocessing pipeline to handle the linguistic nuances of social media data.
+This project focuses on the end-to-end pipeline of handling unstructured social media data.
+It covers the process from automated data acquisition using Node.js to advanced text preprocessing, ensuring the dataset is clean and ready for statistical analysis or sentiment modeling.

 🛠️ Tech Stack
-Language: Python
+- Environment: Google Colab, Node.js

+- Tools: tweet-harvest (for automated scraping)

-Libraries: Pandas, NLTK, Regex, Matplotlib, WordCloud
+- Libraries: Pandas, NLTK, Regex (Regular Expressions)

-🔍 Key Features
+🔍 Methodology
-1. Data Acquisition: Scraped raw tweets related to "Avatar: The Last Airbender" to capture authentic audience feedback and trending discussions.

-2. Social Media Data Cleaning: Developed custom Regex functions to handle Twitter-specific noise, including:

-- Removing mentions (@user), hashtags (#), and URLs.
+1. Data Acquisition (Automated Scraping)
+Due to current API limitations, I implemented a workaround using Node.js and the tweet-harvest library to collect public discourse on X (Twitter).

+  - Process: Configured a Linux-based environment in Colab to execute automated crawling.

+  - Result: Successfully retrieved 1,507 raw tweets using the keyword "avatar the last airbender" (Indonesian language).

+2. Advanced Text Preprocessing
+Social media data is inherently noisy.
+I developed a multi-stage cleaning pipeline to ensure data quality:

+  - Text Cleaning: Removed URLs, usernames (@), HTML elements, punctuation, and excessive whitespace.

-- Filtering out emojis, symbols, and non-alphanumeric characters.
+  - Noise Removal: Specifically filtered out emojis, emoticons, and hashtags to focus on the core textual sentiment.

-3. Preprocessing Pipeline:
+  - Deduplication: Identified and removed duplicate entries, refining the dataset from 1,507 to 1,353 unique records.

-- Case Folding & Tokenization: Standardizing text for uniform analysis.
+  - Tokenization: Segmented sentences into individual tokens for granular analysis.

+3. Feature Selection & Refinement
+To optimize the dataset for further analysis, I applied several NLP techniques:

-- Stopwords Removal: Eliminating common words to focus on sentiment-bearing terms.
+  - Stopwords Removal: Filtered out common non-informative words.

-- Lemmatization: Reducing words to their base form to ensure analytical consistency across different word variations.
+  - Lemmatization: Reduced words to their base dictionary form to ensure consistency.

+  - Data Structuring: Removed irrelevant columns and exported the final processed dataset into a clean CSV format.